-This morning we visit the Pont du Gard, best preserved of all Roman aqueducts.
+This morning we visit the Pont du Gard, the best-preserved of all Roman aqueducts.
 The massive blocks from which it was fabricated have remained in place for two millennia despite the fact it is a dry stone construction (without mortar or cement).

 On arrival in Nîmes we visit the iconic Musée de la Romanité which opened in 2018, opposite Les Arènes.
-This modern museum, designed by French-Brazilian architect Elizabeth de Portzamparc, features exhibitions devoted to regional archaeology from the 7th century BC (Iron Age) to the Middle Ages and complemented by several 18th and 19th century collections.
+This modern museum, designed by French-Brazilian architect Elizabeth de Portzamparc, features exhibitions devoted to regional archaeology from the 7th century BCE (Iron Age) to the Middle Ages and complemented by several 18th and 19th century collections.
 One of the highlights is a 35 metre-square mosaic among the best preserved in the world after those of Pompeii.
 Dating from the beginning of the 3rd century AD, it was discovered in 2006 during excavation work on Avenue Jean-Jaurès.
 Impressive not only by its size but also for its composition and colours, it shows the mythological story of Pentheus who was put to death by his own mother for defying Dionysus.

 We then take a walking tour of the town centre to view the magnificent Roman Temple, the Maison Carrée, and the twin-tiered amphitheatre (Les Arènes) which is considered the best preserved in France.
-Built around 100 BC, the arena once seated 24,000 spectators.
-Following our guided walking tour we return to Arles for an evening at leisure.
+Built around 100 AD, the arena once seated 24,000 spectators.
+Following our guided walking tour we return to Arles.
 (Overnight Arles) B

-Day 14: Tuesday 19 May, Arles - Eygalières - Noves - Saint-Rémy de Provence - Arles backdrop.
-It is a leading example of contemporary Mediterranean landscape art, with lavender wedge, almond spiral, rock river and oak groves sculpted by Marc Nucera.
+Day 14: Tuesday 19 May, Arles - Eygalières - Noves - Saint-Rémy de Provence - Arles almond spiral, rock river and oak groves sculpted by Marc Nucera.